junkofujiwara/repo-visibility/README.md

 `repo_vis.log`

 ### Usage: Compare Repository Visibility
-Purpose: To compare repository visibility info.
+Purpose: To compare repository visibility info.<br/>
 How to Use: Execute following commandline with your target organization name and token (Personal Access Token).
 The list of repo names and visibility information is written to a csv file `repos_target.csv`.
 The list of repo names and visibility information will be compared with `repos.csv` and the differences are shown in 'repos_diff.csv'.

 - Commandline